KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-daily-steps">
       <h3>Average daily steps over time</h3>
       <p class="graph-description">
-        Measured through the iPhone's Health app, which stayed the same over the last 8 years, while my smart watches have changed over time
+        Average daily steps measured through the iPhone's Apple Health app, which stayed the same over the last 8 years.
+Measurements done via my smart watches wouldn't be accurate, as I have changed them over the years.
       </p>

       <ul>

-          <li>I walked a total of 22,830,860 steps within the last 8 years</li>
+          <li>I walked a total of 22,830,860 steps over last 8 years</li>

           <li>I walk more than twice as much when I'm in New York City, compared to any other city</li>